nounch/patricia/README.md

    possible, so that browsers will display them on a page instead of prompting to download the file.
 5. *Make sure the tests pass*

+## Editor

+Patricia's rudimentary and completely optional markup editor can be enabled using the `-e` flat.
+It allows you to edit the markup for editable components by hovering over them or by simply selecting text.
+It tries its best to figure out which part of the markup is responsible for the selected element and highlights it so that one can immediately jump to the corresponding markup for quick fixes or even larger changes.
+Keep in mind that this is not perfect, but it definetly is usable and is quite handy for a lot of small fixes across multiple files as well as correcting typos.

+## Page search

+There is the search box in the sidebar that allows you to quickly search all page titles, but there is also a buillt-in search page that allows you to search the actual text of each page using regular expressions.
+So if you include (hash) tags on your pages, you can use this to search all matching pages, for instance.